amcphe30/Minesweeper/README.md

 # minesweeper

-Getting back in to python after a couple of years.
-I played google's minesweeper whenever I needed a break from programming in highschool, I always wondered what went in to it.
+Google's built in games are my favourite procrastination tools, Minesweeper being my most frequented.
+Everytime I play I wonder what the source code looks like and how I would approach it.